wesone/woltage/README.md

 }
 ```

+> Important:\
-> Important: when you add a projection, make sure to use a store adapter that is compatible with the projector.
+When you add a projection, make sure to use a store adapter that is compatible with the projector.

 ### Side Effect